 In 2016, I wouldn’t even dare you to try and list them all.
 With over one billion websites online, hundreds of social networks and more and more people choosing themselves and starting podcasts, blogs, self-publishing books, and so on, there seems to be no limit to the number of what Mark Hurst calls “bitstreams” – digital wells of information.

 Bits are a great way to store information: they can hold infinite amounts, transcend the physical, geographical and even time itself (a blog post never wears down, like an article on paper does).
-However, we’re starting to crumble under their ubiquitous availability, and that’s what this book tries to help with.
+However, we’re starting to crumble under their ubiquitous availability, and that’s what Bit Literacy tries to help with.

 Here are 3 lessons to help you become “bit literate” and not drown in information: